3 Americans freed from North Korea labor camps return to U.S.

 North Korea last year released Otto Warmbier, a 22-year-old University of Virginia student who was convicted of "hostile acts" in 2016 after visiting Pyongyang.
 However, he was left in a coma after his labor camp ordeal and died days after returning to Ohio.

-In a statement, Warmbier's family said it was "happy for the hostages and their families," adding, "We miss Otto."
+In a statement, Warmbier's family said they were "happy for the hostages and their families," adding, "We miss Otto."

 Tony Kim, 59, was detained at Pyongyang Airport in April 2017 as he was preparing to leave the country.
 The Korean-American accounting professor had been working at the Pyongyang University of Science Technology, an institution privately funded by Christian groups in the West.